DR. GRETCHEN A. BOULES

 Dr. Boules is the 5th Licensed Prescribing Psychologist in the state of Illinois.
 Illinois was the third state to pass the law in 2014 allowing psychologists who already have their doctorates in Clinical Psychology to prescribe after completing the most rigorous requirements out of all states including: Masters in Clinical Psychopharmacology, undergraduate pre-med courses, passing national PEP exam, as well as 14 months of medical rotations in psychiatry, obstetrics and gynecology, surgery, elective, family medicine, internal medicine, emergency medicine, geriatrics and pediatrics.
 Dr. Boules attended California School of Professional Psychology/Alliant International University for her MSCP and Northwestern University for her Certificate in Biological Sciences.
 Dr. Boules completed her

-Dr. Boules is the Prescribing Psychology Program Manager for the IDFPR approved RxP Fellowship Training Program at Amita Health Systems.
+Dr. Boules is the Prescribing Psychology Program Manager for the IDFPR approved RxP Fellowship Training Program at Ascension Healthcare.
 She is also a Board Certified Tele-Mental health (BC-TMH) provider.

 Dr. Boules is a licensed Clinical Psychologist practicing in Burr Ridge, Illinois, and has been in private practice since 1995.
 She received her Bachelor’s Degree from Loyola University of Chicago in 1988 and attended Loyola University in Rome, Italy in 1987.